Borosil extends support to the Inspire Institute of Sport (IIS) | Business

 Borosil extends support to the Inspire Institute of Sport (IIS)

-Indias leading consumer products brand, Borosil Ltd has extended its support to the Inspire Institute of Sport and its athletes by introducing a food nutritional program for the next three years.
+India's leading consumer products brand, Borosil Ltd has extended its support to the Inspire Institute of Sport and its athletes by introducing a food and nutritional program for the next three years.
+This new program aims to educate athletes about the importance of health and good nutrition via food to achieve their dreams.
+Borosil has been associated with IIS since its inception and this new program represents a deeper involvement with the long-term vision to win more gold medals for India at the Olympics.

 - Country: